Six best cycling backpacks: a buyer’s guide - Cycling Weekly

 >>> Read our full review here (score 8/10)

-Overall ,we found it was a really comfortable backpack, both on and off the bike and although it has a large capacity it didn’t feel annoyingly bulky when riding.
+Overall, it was really comfortable backpack for us, both on and off the bike and although it has a large capacity it didn’t feel annoyingly bulky when riding.

 Chrome Industries Barrage Cargo backpack

-This rugged waterproof backpack is built for all conditions use in the city, with it’s 22 litre capacity, and roll top and buckle closure system.
+This rugged waterproof backpack is built for all conditions, with its 22 litre capacity and roll top and buckle closure system.

 The external cargo net is the best part of this bag our testing found.
 It has tough, secure netting and four adjustable clips to hold items that don’t fit well inside the main compartment, such as helmets or shoes.
 On the outer, there’s also two side pockets which are useful for storing water bottles, as well as one vertical zipped pocket for valuables.